-In 2013, a number of previously unknown vibrating wire piezometers (VWP) were located and some previously functioning VWP's were destroyed or failed.
+In 2013, a number of previously unknown vibrating wire piezometers (VWP) were located and some previously functioning VWPs were destroyed or failed.
 Table 1.1 summarizes the locations and changes of the various VWPs:

-Embankment Functional at End of 2012 Located During 2013 Destroyed During 2013 Total Functional
+Embankment Functional at End of 2012 Located During 2013 Destroyed During 2013 Functional at the End of 2013

 Main 55 3 2 56

 Perimeter 13 0 1 12

-South 11 0 1 9
+South 11 0 1 10

-Total 79 3 5 77
+Total 79 3 4 78

-Table 1.2 Changes in VWP Status
+Table 1.2:Changes in VWP Status

-The following general trends were seen in the VWP's:
+The following general trends were seen in the VWPs:

-- Pore pressures in foundation soils in around the TSF embankment were generally noted as stable with minor fluctuations. - Pore pressures in the till core are generally found to be stable, with a slightly increasing trend in response to the rising pond level. - Pore pressures in all filter and drain piezometers except D3 remained unchanged throughout the year.
-Piezometer readings from D3 indicated a slight increase in pore pressure. - Pore pressures in the tailings and upstream fill generally experienced an upwards trend in response to the rising pond level.
-In addition, piezometers that were installed at a lower elevation experienced lower response relative to the piezometers near the pond elevation.
+- Pore pressures in foundation soils around the TSF embankment were generally noted as stable with minor fluctuations. - Pore pressures in the till core were generally found to be stable, with a slightly increasing trend in response to the rising pond level. - Pore pressures in all filter and drain VWPs (except D3) remained unchanged throughout the year.
+VWP readings from D3 indicated a slight increase in pore pressure. - Pore pressures in the tailings and upstream fill generally experienced an upwards trend in response to the rising pond level.
+In addition, VWPs that were installed at a lower elevation experienced lower response relative to the VWPs near the pond elevation.

-A total of nine (9) slope inclinometers are installed within the TSF, two (2) of which were installed during 2012.
-During the 2013 construction season five (5) of the SI's located below the Main Embankment were extended to allow for construction of the Main Embankment buttress.
+A total of nine (9) slope inclinometers (SIs) are installed within the TSF, two (2) of which were installed during 2012.
+During the 2013 construction season, five (5) of the SIs located below the Main Embankment were extended to allow for construction of the Main Embankment buttress.

-In general, surveys of inclinometers in and below the downstream shell of the Perimeter Embankment indicate that movements are minor and thus pose no immediate stability concerns.
+In general, surveys of SIs in and below the downstream shell of the Perimeter Embankment indicate that movements are minor and thus pose no immediate stability concerns.

-Surveys of inclinometers in and below the downstream shell of the Main Embankment indicate that movements are generally minor.
-However, due to the concerns with the SI probe accuracy, readings should be monitoring closely in the coming year to ensure there are no further concerns with equipment and there remains no significant signs of movement.
+Surveys of SIs in and below the downstream shell of the Main Embankment indicate that movements are generally minor; however, due to the concerns with the SI probe accuracy, readings should be monitoring closely in the coming year to ensure there are no further concerns with equipment and there remains no significant signs of movement.